-A big difference between metered components and event based components is that event based data can exist easily without having to bill for it.
-With metered components, if you report usage for subscription, it will be billed.
-With event based components, you can report usage (events) without necessarily billing for them.
+A big difference between metered components and event-based components is that event-based data can exist easily without having to bill for it.
+With metered components, if you report usage for a subscription, it will be billed.
+With event-based components, you can report usage (events) without necessarily billing for them.

 Activating Via The UI